 Fresh and smooth for a time, then turning clingy and toxic, clingfilm is basically the ex-boyfriend of food preservation.

-Leaching is one of the many reasons our milkround avoids single-use plastic, alongside its impact on the planet, emissions, waste of natural resources, threat to wildlife, marine pollution… okay, we have plenty of reasons for avoiding single-use plastic.
+Leaching is one of the many reasons our milkround avoids pointless single-use plastic, alongside its impact on the planet, emissions, waste of natural resources, wildlife, and marine pollution… okay, we have plenty of reasons for avoiding pointless single-use plastic.

 Related Reading: Sustainable Packaging Types and Key Definitions

 As great as it is at preserving food and keeping things fresher for longer, clingfilm is made of single-use plastic.
 AKA our green milkround’s sworn nemesis.
-Our farm fresh milk doesn’t come in return and reuse packaging just because it tastes nicer.
+Our doorstep milk delivery doesn’t come in return and reuse packaging just because it tastes nicer.
 Glass bottles are also better for the planet, as proven by our Life Cycle Analysis!

 Here are some eco-friendly clingfilm alternatives you can use to preserve, freeze, refrigerate and tightly protect your grub:

-- Reusable silicone containers: Silicone isn’t always the most eco-friendly choice, but reusables are certainly more sustainable than single-use clingfilm.
+Reusable silicone containers: Silicone isn’t always the most eco-friendly choice, but reusables are certainly a more sustainable option to single-use clingfilm.
 Speaking of which, have you seen our reusable silicone bottle tops?

 What did people use before plastic wrap?